siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 For this use case, we could use either.
 I chose shortcodes since most of the other solutions use them, and I wanted to try them out for the first time.

 ## The code

-Now that you know how I think about images, I can explain my rationale behind my solution.
+Now that you know how I make images responsive, I can explain the rationale behind my solution.

-Some of the existing alternatives were shortcodes that provided the full image tag based on the filename, alt, and a few other attributes.
+The existing solutions used shortcodes that provided the full image tag based on the filename, alt, and a few other attributes.
 I wanted the ability to also provide all the attributes previously mentioned (loading, sizes, etc.) plus others like `class`.

-The shortcode quickly became unwieldy with this many parameters, and I realized that the HTML itself was only marginally longer.
-Why not just use HTML?
-The onerous part of building responsive images, especially when hosting through Cloudinary, is setting the image urls and generating the srcsets.
+The shortcode became unwieldy with this many parameters.
+Then I realized that the HTML itself was only marginally longer.
+Why not  use HTML?
+The onerous part of writing the markup is setting the image urls and generating the srcsets.

-> Why not just use HTML?
+> Why not use HTML?

-Hence, I created shortcodes that do only that - generate the `src` and `srcset`, and everything else can be set as needed in the HTML:
+Hence, I created shortcodes that do only that - generate the `src` and `srcset`.
+Everything else can be set as needed in the HTML:

 {% raw %}
 ```html